Mary Ann (pilot boat): Construction and service

 There are many reports of the pilot-boat Mary Ann from 1830 to 1863 in the New York newspapers.
 One of the first reports of the Mary Ann appears on 1837, when pilots James M. West and Edward Maull, of the pilot boat Mary Ann passed the pirate ship Susquehennah near Cape Henlopen Light, Delaware.
 Thomas Rowland, one of the pilots on board the Mary Ann said that they passed the Susquehennah and could see a cross in her fore topsail.

 John Taylor did his apprentice on the 45-ton pilot boat Mary Ann in the early 1830s.

 In 1830, Richard Westley, in the pilot boat Mary Ann, came across a shipwrecked schooner at Bareford Bar.
 In 1833, Westley, in the Mary Ann, used the Breakwater as a harbor in bad weather.

 On April 23, 1852, pilot boat Mary Ann launched a yawl with two men to bring back a pilot that was on the bark Southerner in a heavy storm.
 The yawl came alongside the bark, when it filled with water and capsized, drowning the two men.

-On April 6, 1856, the pilot boat Mary Ann, No. 13 was on station when she was run into by a unknown schooner.
+On April 6, 1856, the pilot boat Mary Ann, No. 13 was on station when she was run into by an unknown schooner.
 She was towed into port by the steamtug Hector.

 On September 18, 1857, Captain James R. Murphy, from the pilot boat Mary Ann, No. 13 boarded the Spanish ship Emilia.
 The ship then went out at sea in heavy gales where she received further damage.